nwainwri/iOSFinal-ColdShowers/README.md

 # iOSFinal-ColdShowers

 Final Project for Lighthouse-Labs iOS Developer bootcamp.
-Application designed to help users get into a pattern of working out at regular times throught out their week, with a variety of activites (currently strength, yoga and mindful mediation based).
+Application designed to help users get into a pattern of working out at regular times throughout out their week, with a variety of activities (currently strength, yoga and mindful mediation based).

 ![screenshots](screenshots/coldShowersShots.png)